numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 straightforward since object arrays aren't supported by the buffer protocol either and will likely have no types or have ``object`` type in Cython.

-We will add cython ``nogil`` wrappers for the C API functions added to work with packed strings to ease integration with downstream cython code.
+We will add cython ``nogil`` wrappers for the C API functions added as part of this work to ease integration with downstream cython code.

 Missing data support
 ********************